 Stacey Balkun is the author of Eppur Si Muove (Porkbelly Press, forthcoming 2019), Jackalope-Girl Learns to Speak (dancing girl press 2016) & Lost City Museum (ELJ Publications 2016), and co-Editor along with Catherine Moore of Fiolet & Wing: An Anthology of Domestic Fabulist Women Poets, forthcoming from Between the Lines Press.
-Stacey received her MFA from Fresno State and her creative and critical work has appeared or will appear in Praire Schooner, The Rumpus, Crab Orchard Review, Iron Horse Literary Review, Gargoyle, Muzzle, and other journals and anthologies.
+Stacey received her MFA from Fresno State and her creative and critical work has appeared or will appear in Praire Schooner, The Rumpus, New South, Crab Orchard Review, Iron Horse Literary Review, Gargoyle, Muzzle, and other journals and anthologies.
 She writes reviews for The Bind and blogs occasionally at 1508 [A Blog Where Poetry Lives].

 Her accolades include the 2017 WNBA Poetry Award, the 2017 William Faulkner Words & Music Poetry Gold Medal, the 2017 Photo Finish Award, and the 2017 Charter Oak Award for Best Historical.
 A 2018 Wurlitzer Fellow, Stacey served as Artist-in-Residence at the Great Smoky Mountains National Park in 2013.
 She has earned several fellowships and scholarships to conferences including the Longleaf Writers Conference, Hambidge, Cape May Winter Getaway, Kachemak Bay Writers' Conference in Alaska, and Poetry by the Sea.
 Stacey lives in New Orleans and is a teaching artist at both The Poetry Barn & The Loft online, and Chapbook Series Editor for Sundress Publications.